Wohnheim

 Dormitory

-There are also many opportunities to meet other student residents, or „Schollis”, outside individual corridor communities, for example in the inner courtyard or the bar.
-Additionally, various common rooms for individual or group activities like the workout room, music room, table tennis room, billiard room, workshop room, media room or study room.
-For larger community events like parties, the semester’s general meeting or group workouts, the main hall in House 1 is perfect.
+Outside the residential clusters, there are numerous opportunities to meet other residents (also known as ‘Schollis’), for instance, in the courtyard or at the bar.
+The dormitory also includes various communal spaces for individual or group activities, such as the sports room, media room, music room, table tennis room, billiards room, workshop, or creative space.
+For larger communal events like celebrations, the general assembly, or group workouts, the hall in House 1 is available.

-The Schollheim offers a home to many different students: there are currently 269 residents, all students of public universities in Munich.
-The residents are equally female and male, and one third of all residents are international students from all over the world—nevertheless, predominantly European students make up the Schollheim community.
-Students from all fields of study reside here, whereby the technical courses of study are somewhat more strongly represented due to the immediate proximity to the Technical University of Munich (TUM).
+Schollheim provides a home to many diverse students, currently accommodating a total of 269 students from the state universities in Munich.
+The residents are equally divided between male and female, and one-third of all residents are international students coming from various parts of the world.
+However, predominantly, European students find their way to Schollheim and its community.
+Students from various fields of study are represented, with a slightly stronger presence from technical disciplines due to the close proximity to the Technical University of Munich (TUM).

 Willi Müller-Basler